 Incontinence is a difficult subject for patients to talk about.
 Here at Yale Medicine, we know the best conversations start with listening.
 We guide you towards treatments that best match your goals and lifestyle.

 We are experts in the latest non-surgical and surgical techniques, and we have an established Urogynecology fellowship program.
 "We are training the future urogynecologists and that makes us stay sharp," Dr. Harmanli says.
 "Plus, at Yale, we are surrounded by other specialists such as urologists, gynecologists, and colorectal surgeons with whom we can coordinate your care."

 At Yale Medicine Urogynecology & Reconstructive Pelvic Surgery, you will work with not only doctors but physical therapists and our nurse practitioner Cherrilyn Richmond, who will coach you through pelvic floor exercises.

-Furthermore, researchers, including those at Yale, are at the forefront of developing new innovative treatment modalities that in 20 years, Dr. Harmanli trusts that, "is going to fix most these problems."
+Furthermore, Yale researchers are at the forefront of developing new innovative treatment modalities that in 20 years, Dr. Harmanli trusts, "[are] going to fix most these problems."